Descending into the Modular Bootstrap: Surveying the Space of Low CFTs

 \subsection{Descending Into the Gap}

-To better understand the origin and robustness of the apparent primal/dual gap, we perform two additional optimization studies aiming to identifying what restrictions are responsible for generating this feature.
+To better understand the origin and robustness of the apparent primal/dual gap, we perform two additional optimization studies aiming to identify what restrictions are responsible for generating this feature.

 The first study is to relax the requirement of integer-valued degeneracy.
 That is, we not only optimize the dimensions $\{\Delta_a\}$, but we also let the degeneracies $\{d_a\}$ float continuously between 0 and 2.
 We focus on the gap region, and scan a grid of 45 $(c,\Delta_{\rm gap})$ pairs with: